-- The reader is a, or is working closely with an expert in the data model and schema for GeoSciML who has read the sister cookbook to this one first - GeoSciML 3.2 Encoding Cookbook for OneGeology 5 star WFS services - The reader has some familiarity with setting up web servers and preferably Java servlet containers. - The reader is able to install software on their machine and can follow the appropriate installation instructions for PostgreSQL, PostGIS and GeoServer documented on the websites for that software.
+- The reader is a, or is working closely with an expert in the data model and schema for GeoSciML who has read the sister cookbook to this one first - OneGeology Cookbook 7: GeoSciML Cookbook - The reader has some familiarity with setting up web servers and preferably Java servlet containers. - The reader is able to install software on their machine and can follow the appropriate installation instructions for PostgreSQL, PostGIS and GeoServer documented on the websites for that software.

-To set up a production OneGeology WFS Download service you will need server equipment to run your database and GeoServer.
+To set up a production WFS you will need server equipment to run your database and GeoServer.
 Estimating the level of hardware resources required to support a responsive service is a complex task depending on the amount of your data, its complexity and the demand that will be placed on your service by users.
 It is out of the scope of this document to give advice on these issues but you can find some assistance from the GeoServer web site and mailing list.
-To test setting up a service using the example in this guide a modern PC with Intel Core or equivalent processor and 4Gb RAM should certainly be adequate and you can probably get away with less.
+To test setting up a service using the example in this guide a modern

+PC with Intel Core or equivalent processor and 4Gb RAM should certainly be adequate and you can probably get away with less.